canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 suite on Group A. You'll need to adjust the ``/etc/xdg/canonical-certification.conf`` file on each SUT to point it to its own matched server.

+Testing high-speed network devices (above 10Gbps) requires changing some network configuration options.
+Appendix D of the Ubuntu Server Certified Hardware Self-Testing Guide covers how to configure both the SUT and the ``iperf3`` Target system for such testing.

 You may find the ``iftop`` utility helpful on the ``iperf3`` server system.
 This tool enables you to monitor network connections, which can help you to